w3c/wai-pronounciation/content/index.md

 ## Exploring Technical Solutions

 The Pronunciation Task Force has been exploring technical options for content authors to provide pronunciation information.
-One of the challenges is developing a solution that will work for screen readers.
+A challenge is developing a solution that will be used by screen readers.
 Analysis of technical options is being documented in [Pronunciation Use Cases]( https://www.w3.org/TR/pronunciation-use-cases/).

 One aspect of that work is analyzing how required features for accurate pronunciation are covered in existing technical specifications and if they are currently covered in the HTML specification.
 This is being documented in [Pronunciation Gap Analysis]( https://www.w3.org/TR/pronunciation-gap-analysis/).